wso2-extensions/esb-connector-redis/docs/workingWithHashesInRedis.md

 [https://redis.io/commands/hmget](https://redis.io/commands/hmget)

-#### HMSet
+#### Setting specified fields to their respective values
-The hMSet operation is used to set multiple hash fields to multiple values.
+The hMSet operation sets specified fields to their respective values in the hash stored in a particular key.

 **hMSet**
 ```xml